The Profound Connection Between Childhood and adulthood

 change your brain change your life

-Even though the first five to seven years can build a foundation for future learning, health and life success, it’s important to point out the brain continues to develop and change in adulthood too.
+Even though the first five to seven years can build an Inner Foundation for future learning, health and life success, it’s important to point out the brain continues to develop and change in adulthood too.
 New stimulus and new habits/actions can indeed reprogram your brain’s original blue print.
 As a result, old neural pathways can be dissolved and new neural pathways can be created.
-Meaning, if we decide to apply new daily activities, the brain’s neural pathways would naturally start to respond to new stimulus creating new neural pathways.
-For example, by stopping negative thought and behavior patterns and choosing to nurture new thoughts, new relationships and new activities, we create a window of opportunity for intervention that reshapes not only our brain but all areas of our life and future opportunities.
+Meaning, if we decide to apply new daily habits and activities, the brain’s neural pathways would naturally start to respond to new stimulus creating new neural pathways.
+For example, by stopping negative thought and behavior patterns and choosing to nurture new thoughts, new relationships and new activities, we create a window of opportunity for intervention that reshapes not only our brain but all areas of our life and future possibilities.
 This is extremely good news for those that want to transform themselves and their lives.
 The brain is constantly reshaping itself like plasticine by responding to all internal and external experiences that we choose to add into our new life.
-This process requires great commitment and dedication but the outcome is the rebirth of ourselves, with a new positive mindset and a strong Inner Foundation.
-You may begin your journey of personal development by accessing our free module 1 of our Inner Foundation Program.
+Scientists call this neuroplasticity.
+This process of transformation requires commitment and dedication but the outcome is the rebirth of yourself, with a new positive mindset and a strong Inner Foundation.
+Begin your journey of personal development by accessing module 1 free of our Inner Foundation Program.
 At the end of module 1 you will receive a free 1-1 counseling coaching call with Susana and Luke.